>

 And she never sings cuckoo till the Fourth day of July!

-Cockersdale sang The Cuckoo with words quite similar to Anne Briggs' in 1997 on their Fellside CD Wide Open Skies and in 2001 on the Fellside anthology Voices in Harmony.
-They commented in their liner notes:
+Cockersdale sang The Cuckoo with words quite similar to Anne Briggs’ in 1997 on their Fellside CD Wide Open Skies and in 2001 on the Fellside anthology Voices in Harmony.
+They noted:

 This is one of the songs which we learnt from Sid Kipper's “Lateral History Programme” for BBC Radio 2.
 The programme encouraged us to look much more closely at some of the traditional material that we all had in our own repertoires.

 Coope Boyes & Simpson recorded The Cuckoo in 2005 for their CD Triple Echo: Songs collected by Ralph Vaughan Williams, George Butterworth and Percy Grainger.
-They commented in their liner notes:
+They noted:

-Both The Devil's Interval and Jean Ritchie sang The Cuckoo in 2005 on the anthology Song Links 2: A Celebration of English Traditional Songs and Their American Variants, and The Devil's Interval (Lauren McCormick, Emily Portman, and Jim Causley) did it a year later on their own CD Blood and Honey.
-They commented in their sleeve notes:
+The Devil’s Interval sang the English The Cuckoo and Jean Ritchie sang the American version The Cuckoo in 2005 on the anthology Song Links 2: A Celebration of English Traditional Songs and Their American Variants, and The Devil’s Interval (Lauren McCormick, Emily Portman, and Jim Causley) did it a year later on their own CD Blood and Honey.
+Lauren McCormick returned to the song in 2012 on her album On Bluestockings.
+She noted:

 And Jean Ritchie wrote in her book Folk Songs of the Southern Appalachians: